mjungebl/etree_tag/README.md

 ## Configuration (CURRENTLY ONLY THE COVER SECTION IS ENABLED)

-A sample `config.toml` file might look like this:
+A sample `config.toml` file might look like this (which is also included):

 ```toml
 [cover]